jenessawhite/best-buy-app/README.md

 1. Clone the [Best Buy API Playground](https://github.com/bestbuy/api-playground)

-2. From the command line, run npm install within this project.
+2. From the command line, run `npm install` within this project.

-3. Run npm start to open with localhost.
+3. Run `npm start` to open with localhost.

 4. Open a new tab in your terminal.
-In the Best Buy API Playground, run npm install
+In the Best Buy API Playground, run `npm install`

-5. Run npm start.
+5. Run `npm start`

+6. Go to localhost:3000 to view the project.

-6. If you run into an unexpected behavior, please let us know!
+7. If you run into an unexpected behavior, please let us know!

 ##License